arjunvynipadath/docs/readme_and_howto/RoCEE_README.txt

 8. Firmware Requirements
 ========================
-RoCEE has limited support with firmware 2.7.700 and will be fully supported with firmware 2.8.000.
+RoCEE has limited support with firmware 2.7.700 and is fully supported with firmware 2.8.000 and above.

 9. Supported hardware